olinjs/olinjs/lessons/03-express-templates-mongo/exercises.md

 module.exports = router;
 ```

 Carefully reading the code above should be enough to get you started.
+Note that handlebars templating is not used in the example above, but you are required to use handlebars templating for your assignment.
+So you should be using *res.render*, not *res.send*!

 ## Assignment
 Create an Express application that has the following routes: